As people begin to hit the road and embark on trips this summer, be on the lookout for bed bugs.

 A recent study conducted by the National Pest Management Association (NPMA) and the University of Kentucky found that bed bug infestations are on the rise in many places.
 In fact, 80% of pest professionals surveyed had treated bed bug infestations in hotels/motels in 2011.

-We recommend the following steps travelers can take to remain bed bug-free on vacation:
+We recommend the following steps to stay bed bug-free on vacation:

 - Thoroughly inspect the entire hotel room before unpacking and settling in, including behind the headboard and around the bottom of other furniture.